GSTT-CSC/gstt-csc.github.io/_pages/fellowship_application.md

 ---
 layout: people
 permalink: /fellowship_application.html
-title: Fellowship in Clinical AI Cohort 3 (2024-25)
+title: Fellowship in Clinical AI: Cohort 3 Application (2024-25)
 ---
 Applications for Cohort 3 of the Fellowship in Clinical AI are now open.
-Successful applicants will be fellows in clinical AI from August 2024- August 2025.
+Successful applicants will be fellows in clinical AI from August 2024 - August 2025.

 <h3 style>How to apply</h3>